 Visualizing Decades of Labor Data in Tableau Dashboards

-Interested in understanding the evolution of labor unions in the US, I wondered if there was an better way to view and interact with historic labor and employment data.
+Interested in understanding the evolution of labor unions in the US, I wondered if there was a better way to view and interact with historic labor and employment data.

 Using Tableau, I built an interactive dashboard for users to get familiar with historic labor and employment data.